Type: Elective course

 Participating in a series of practical exercises on data from actual surveys, students introduce themselves to basic data operations.
 At the same time, they familiarize themselves with elementary statistical tests and with the interpretation and presentation of the results, particularly in scholarly papers.
 The course emphasizes particularly those statistical tests that are useful in research for preparing a graduation thesis.
 It also provides the knowledge necessary to understand the results of surveys often presented in public discourse, such as opinion polls and other types of quantitative research.
 This way, the course supports the development of students' ability to read and interpret such publications critically.

 The course is laboratory-based and therefore – once chosen – attendance is mandatory.
 The classes include several summing-up and reiteration exercises.
+Students learn also how to collect, enter, and manage quantitative data.

 Topics – syllabus (indicative)